Improving Access to Civil Justice

 2024: Fourth consultation

-In August 2024, the Committee then engaged in a fourth round of limited consultation on the details of the proposed amendments.
+In August 2024, the Committee engaged in a fourth round of limited consultation on the details of the proposed amendments.
 The Committee's broad policy decisions had already been made and the Committee did not reconsider them.
 Submissions were sought on the details of the proposed amendments rather than the broad policy decisions.

 Next steps